 Do not start engine without guide bar and chain completely assembled.
-Otherwise, the clutch can come off and serious'injury can result.
+Otherwise, the clutch can come off and serious injury can result.

-- 1. Turn the adjusting screw counterclockwise to move the adjusting pin almost as far as it will go to the rear.
+- Turn the adjusting screw counterclockwise to move the adjusting pin almost as far as it will go to the rear.
 Figure 10. - 2.
-Mount the slotted end of the guide bar over the bar mounting studs and the small round hole over the adjusting pin.
-Figure 8.
-Turn the adjusting screw as needed to position the adjusting pin. - 3.
-Hold chain with cutters facing as shown in Figure 9. - 4.
-Place chain over and behind the clutch drum onto the sprocket.
-Fit the bottom of the drive links between the teeth in the sprocket. - 5.
+Position the guide bar with the round hole below the large slot.
+Figure 8. - Mount the slotted erid of the guide bar over the bar mounting studs and the small round hole on the adjusting pin.
+Figure 8. - 4.
+Hold chain with cutters facing as shown in Figure 9. - Place chain over and behind the clutch drum onto the sprocket and fit the bottom of the drive links between the teeth in the sprocket. - 6.
 Start at the top of the bar and fit the chain drive links into the groove around the guide bar.
-Figure 9. - 6.
-Turn the adjusting screw clockwise until the chain is snug in the guide bar groove.
-Figure 10. - 7.
-Install the bar clamp, replace the bar clamp nuts, then tighten the nuts finger tight only. - 8.
-Follow "Chain Tension" instructions below.
+Figure 9. - Turn the adjusting screw clockwise until the chain is snug in the guide bar groove.
+Figure 10. - Install the bar clamp housing, replace the bar mounting nuts, then tighten the nuts finger tight only. - 9.
+Follow "Chain Tension" instructions below. - Hold the tip of the guide bar up and turn the adjusting screw just until the chain does not sag beneath the guide bar.
+Figure 10.

 NOTE: Turn screw clockwise to tighten tension.
-Turn screw counterclockwise to loosen tension.
+Turn screw counterclockwise to to loosen tension.